 We take the concerns of our customers, guests, and partners regarding the coronavirus very seriously.
 Your safety is always our top priority.
 As exhibitors and visitors, you can expect a high level of hygiene, safety, and good medical care at the Düsseldorf trade fair grounds as usual.
 Messe Düsseldorf is closely monitoring current developments and is in direct contact with the health authorities”.

 On February 26, 2020, the press office Veronafiere sent a press release confirming that the VinItaly show would continue as planned for April 19 to 22, 2020.
-However, when I visited their website today, a popup window stated that VinItaly dates have moved to June 14-17, 2020.
+However, when I visited their website, a popup window stated that VinItaly dates have moved to June 14-17, 2020.

-Wine producers are hopeful that the situation in Europe stabilizes and these famous annual shows will take place this year as planned.
+Wine producers are hopeful that the situation in Europe stabilizes and these important annual shows will take place this year as planned.